-Of course, a handbook needs to reflect compliance with applicable federal, state, and local laws.
+A handbook needs to reflect compliance with applicable federal, state and local law.
 This does not mean that every law needs to be specifically addressed and referenced in detail in the handbook.
 Rather, the handbook should not conflict with any applicable law and should contain a clear statement that you intend to comply with all applicable laws.